moorepants/moorepants.info/content/blog/introducing-resonance.rst

    P(A) = \sum_{i=2}^{10} \binom{10}{i} \left(\frac{1}{6}\right)^i \left(\frac{5}{6}\right)^{10-i}

 and when you complete the numerical calculation you will find the probability is about 52 in a 100.
-To be able to do this you need to be well verse it a number of mathematical theories.
+To be able to do this you need to be well versed in a number of mathematical concepts.

 From another perspective, you can also literally roll 10 dice many many times and tally how many of the sets of rolls met the criteria.
 Thinking about this